Lawsuit: Rules of procedure and complications

 Rules of criminal or civil procedure govern the conduct of a lawsuit in the common law adversarial system of dispute resolution.
 Procedural rules arise from statutory law, case law, and constitutional provisions (especially the right to due process).
 The details of each kind of legal procedure differ greatly from jurisdiction to jurisdiction, and often from court to court even within the same jurisdiction.
 It is important for litigants to be aware of all relevant procedural rules (or to hire competent counsel who can either comply with such rules on their behalf or explain the rules to them), because the litigants ultimately dictate the timing and progression of the lawsuit.
 Litigants are responsible for obtaining the desired result and the timing of reaching this result.
 Failure to comply with procedural rules may result in serious limitations that can affect the ability of one to present claims or defenses at any subsequent trial, or even lead to the dismissal of the lawsuit altogether.

 Though the majority of lawsuits are settled before ever reaching trial, they can still be very complicated to litigate.
 This is particularly true in federal systems, where a federal court may be applying state law (e.g. the Erie doctrine, for example in the United States), or vice versa.
 It is also possible for one state to apply the law of another in cases where additionally it may not be clear which level (or location) of court actually has jurisdiction over the claim or personal jurisdiction over the defendant, or whether the plaintiff has standing to participate in a lawsuit.
 About 98 percent of civil cases in the United States federal courts are resolved without a trial.
-Domestic courts are also often called upon to apply foreign law, or to act upon foreign defendants, over whom they may not even have the ability to even enforce a judgment if the defendant's assets are theoretically outside their reach.
+Domestic courts are also often called upon to apply foreign law, or to act upon foreign defendants, over whom they may not even have the ability to enforce a judgment if the defendant's assets are theoretically outside their reach.